-Thinking about buying a portable nebulizer, but wondering how they work?
+Thinking about buying a portable nebulizer machine, but wondering how they work?
 We’ll be talking all about portable nebulizer machines and how they work compared to inhalers and traditional jet nebulizers.
 We’ll also be discussing the benefits of using these devices versus other forms of medication and breathing treatment.

 If you are considering nebulized therapy, TruNeb™ is a great option for you.
 Our nebulizers are convenient to use on the go and effective for treating things like asthma, COPD, pneumonia, and bronchitis.